Just the Facts:

 Ports: Port Canaveral, USA - Ocean Cay, Bahamas (overnight) - Cozumel, Mexico - Costa Maya, Mexico

-I’m cruising as a solo on this 7-day cruise, basically a repeat of the same cruise last month.
-This is my second cruise on the Seashore, my 21st cruise on MSC, and my 206th cruise overall.
+I’m cruising as a solo on this 7-day cruise.
+This is my 3rd cruise on the Seashore, my 22nd cruise on MSC, and my 215th cruise overall.
 I do have Diamond status, the highest of the MSC Loyalty Club levels.
-The decorating theme of the Seashore is New York City.

-Fair seas overnight and I slept well although up well before my 6:00 am alarm.
+Fair seas overnight and I slept well.
 We arrived on time and were docked just after 6:00 am.
-I finished packing and was at the self-debark location at about 6:35 a.m.
-We began leaving early at about 6:45 a.m. and thanks to facial recognition we were soon on the street.
-I was on the parking shuttle bus by 7:18 and on the road by 7:30 a.m.
-Stopped for groceries, washed the car, and was home at about 10:00 a.m.
+I finished packing and waited until I actually saw guests on the gangway at about 7:00 a.m. and luckily got an elevator and joined the line.
+Thanks to facial recognition we were soon on the street.
+I was on the parking shuttle bus before 7:30 and on the road by 7:45 a.m.
+Went through the carwash in Lakeland, stopped for groceries, and was home at about 10:15 a.m.
 Easy Peasy.

 Ship